gazarenkov/rhdh-operator/TEST-CACHE.md

+This should create Backstage CR with persistent cache for dynamic plugins and StatefulSet with 2 replicas.

 1. Make sure you have no deplyed operator (especially on non-default, 'rhdh-operator' namespace).
 If so, uninstall it first.

 2. Deploy Operator on your cluster.
 Controller will be deployed to `rhdh-operator` namespace by default.